 We are creatures of habit.
 We don't like it when our routines are disrupted.

-It's the same when our preconception of how things should be is challenged…say, when it comes to our yoga class.
+It's the same when our preconception of how things "should be" is challenged…say, when it comes to our yoga class.
 When this happens, it can throw off even our favourite activities and what used to always bring us contentment is suddenly a source of stress.

-During one of my Dosha Vinyasa Yoga© classes, I threw such a wrench in the gears, so to speak, intentionally.
+For example - during one of my Dosha Vinyasa Yoga© classes, I threw such a wrench in the gears, so to speak, intentionally.

-Ah…I can hear you asking: “Why would you do that?”.
+Ah…I can hear you asking: “Why would you do that?”

-But yoga-asana, the moving, physical class, should also cater to all our being – body, emotions, mind and spirit.
-This gets easily lost in the flow, especially when it's fast because it is so body oriented.
+But yoga-asana, the moving, physical class, should also cater to all our being – body, emotions, mind.
+Ironically, this holistic approach in yoga-asana (aka, yoga classes) gets easily lost in the flow, especially when the delivery is so body-oriented.

-So yes, I had reactions ranging from trepidation that the flow (on that day) would be fast to one of my tribe singing along before the class.
+So yes, I had reactions ranging from trepidation that the flow (on that day) would be fast, to one of my tribe singing along before the class.
 Thankfully he stopped as soon as we started moving.

+To exaggerate, it created chaos.
 But it also created an opportunity to invite my tribe to draw their attention to the question WHY?

 Why is it creating stress and chaos in the mind and emotions?

-Is it because it’s not “yoga music”?
+Is it because what I used is not “yoga music”?
 Is it not a favourite song?
 Are there memories attached to the song?
 Is it the preconception that it’s “not yoga”?
-One could go on and on.

 When faced with situations like this, there are 3 foreseeable outcomes: